GSA-TTS/identity-handbook/_articles/appdev-updating-pwned-passwords.md

 <pre><code>export sandbox_bucket=<a href="{{ page.appendix_url }}">[see handbook appendix]</a>
 export prod_bucket=<a href="{{ page.appendix_url }}">[see handbook appendix]</a></code></pre>

-To do a dry run where you don't upload to s3:
+Download and unzip the file without uploading to s3:
 ```bash
 ./scripts/pwned-passwords.sh
 ```

-Update the file in the sandbox:
+Download and update the file in sandbox:

 ```bash
 # sandbox
 ./scripts/pwned-passwords.sh -s
 ```

-Update the files in production:
+Download and update the files in production:

 ```bash
 # prod